WaltonChain/waltonchain-wallet-ios/README.md

 # waltonchain-wallet-ios
-# waltonchain android wtc wta p2p dapp decentralized blockchain wallet
+#  waltonchain ios wtc wta p2p dapp decentralized blockchain wallet

 Waltonchain Wallet
 New Waltonchain decentralized mobile wallet for iOS.
 A safe and easy way to operate your mainnet WTC and WTA.